 I often ask an interviewee for an opinion that most of her friends would regard as “something between highly controversial and outrageous” – the kind of opinion she might think carefully about sharing (or even never share at all) with her young peers.

-Recently, many students have responded with a wide range of opinions about identity politics, Black Lives Matter, and the shaking of legal and cultural norms following the death George Floyd in the USA.
+Recently, many students have responded with a wide range of opinions about identity politics, Black Lives Matter, and the shaking of legal and cultural norms following the death of George Floyd in the USA.
 One, whom I’ll call David, offered an opinion that touched on something that has been niggling me for a long time.